ros-hybrid-behaviour-planner/so_data/README.md

 The movement vector for the attractive gradient is calculated and added to the sum of the repulsive movement vectors to determine the overall movement vector.

+##### Other Chemotaxis Implemenations

+Module chemotaxis includes furthermore the following implementations of chemotaxis behaviour:

+* `class CollisionAvoidance(MovementPattern)`: mechanism to avoid all repulsive gradients
+* `class FollowAll(MovementPattern)`: mechanism to follow the overall potential (all gradients within view)
+* `class AvoidAll(MovementPattern)`: mechanism to avoid all gradients within view
+* `class FollowMax(MovementPattern)`: mechanism to follow the strongest gradient (max potential)

 ### decisions(.py)

 Module decisions includes sample implementations of decision patterns.